MartinLampel/CarND-Advanced-Lane-Lines/README.md

 ### Undistorted Image

+The first step of our pipeline is to undistort the images.
+The LaneFinder class are created by passing the camera matrix and the distortion coefficients as arguments to the class.
+They are later used in the method get_undistored_image, where the actual image is corrected.
+We can clearly see the difference between the undistored and corrected image:

 distorted image            | distortion-corrected image :-------------------------:|:-------------------------:
 ![](test_images/straight_lines1.jpg)  |  ![](output_images/straight_lines1_undistored.jpg)

 ### Image Transformations

+The next step is to extract the information's from the image to detect the lanes.
+This is done by applying different thresholds to color spaces.
+As for color spaces, the HLS and LAB are used.
+From the HLS color space, the saturation and lightness channels allow separating the lanes from the road.
+Since the lanes are yellow or white, they have a high saturation and lightness.
+To these channels are different gradient thresholds(magnitude, directions) applied and combined with saturation and lightness channel.
+Tests with various color spaces have shown, that the LAB color space provides good information about the lane position, especially in areas with shadow.
+These transformations are done in the method convert in the LaneFinder class.

 transformations        | warped transformations :-------------------------:|:-------------------------: